 Online support at UC

-- Our Recruitment Specialist/ Advisor and Distance Learning Librarian are available to online students.
+- Our Recruitment Specialist/ Advisor is available to online students.

 - Computers with internet access are available at both Grayslake and Waukegan for students who are enrolled in online courses through one of our member institutions.

 - Exams can be proctored at both the Grayslake or Waukegan offices.
-Contact Judy Lorenz (847/665-4006) to arrange for exam proctoring.
+Contact Judy Hill (847/665-4006) to arrange for exam proctoring.

 - Visit our Current Student page for a full list of services for enrolled students.